 In a sense "Fritz" Frederick Smith was born into the 'world of touch'.
 His father was a noted Chiropractor recognised by the Monterey California Chiropractic Association as "Chiropractor of the Century", and who continued in practice up to the age of ninety three!

 He became a licensed acupuncturist in 1972 after studying with Professor J.R.
-Worsley of the College of Traditional Acupuncture in the UK, earning both Bachelor's and Master's degrees in acupuncture.
+Worsley of the College of Traditional Acupuncture in the UK, earning both Bachelors and Masters degrees in acupuncture.
 It was during this time that he also experienced intense personal revelations under the teaching of Indian teacher Swami Muktananda.
-These latter two experiences became the catalysts for his ultimate creation of Zero Balancing as a complete format of therapeutic bodywork in 1975.
+These latter two experiences became the catalysts for his ultimate creation of Zero Balancing as a format of therapeutic bodywork in 1975.

-The structural body is what you can see and touch - bone, muscle, skin, and the organs.
-The 'energy body' is concerned with the forces that course both through and within the body - the forces involved in muscular movements, the relationship with gravity, movement of blood, tissue fluids, digestion, and breath.
+The structural body is what you are able to see and investigate physically and via touch - bone, muscle, skin, and organs.
+The 'energy body' is concerned with the forces that course both through and within the body - the forces involved in muscular movements, the relationship with gravity, movement of blood, tissue fluids, digestion, and breath, as well as those aspects of ourselves that are completely ethereal, such as emotion and mind.

 The stated aim of Zero Balancing bodywork is to "enhance the relationship between body energy and body structure".
 This relationship is similar to that which exists between the wind, and the sail of a boat.
 When the relationship between wind and sail is in good order, the ride through the water will be both effortless, and exhilarating!
 If the sail is tacked too tight, even a gentle breeze may turn the boat over; too loose, and movement through the water may be sluggish or non-existent.